germaniuss/liboauth/README.md

 ### Contributing

 Any contribution is welcome and should be done through a pull request.
 Currently help is mostly needed with request error handling and documentation.
+I also would like to rewrite all libraries used as single header files.
+They would be based on the libraries provided by Ozan Tezcan (see credit).
+But as single header files so they can be putin the include folder in any project.

-### Cretit
+### Credit

 Credit goes to:<br>
 Rafa Garcia from https://github.com/rafagafe/tiny-json<br>